 Glass’s lazy, right-on metrocentric view showed how she and her bien-pensant political class had ignored – and belittled – the genuine concerns of the white working class about east European immigration.
 Labour, with its unconvincing Remain campaign, ignored those concerns at the risk of losing support.

-Glass later issued a semi-grovelling apology (note the weaselly use of the word ‘any‘), saying:
+Glass later issued a grovelling apology (well, semi-grovelling – note the weaselly use of the bolded word ‘any‘), saying:

 ‘The comments I made were inappropriate and I regret them.
 Concerns about immigration are entirely valid and it’s important that politicians engage with them.
 I apologise to the people living in Sawley for any offence I have caused.’